top of page

 Signs of unprocessed trauma

-Trauma gets stuck in your brain and body, sitting there as raw, unprocessed material.
-Symptoms of unprocessed trauma or stuck memories can vary, but common signs include:
+Trauma gets stuck in the brain and body as raw, unprocessed material.
+Symptoms vary but common signs include:

-• Physical sensations such as a tight chest, racing heart, or a feeling of heaviness in the stomach.
+• Physical sensations such as a tight chest, racing heart, or heaviness in the stomach.

 • Strong emotional responses like anger, panic, sadness, guilt, or regret.

-• Negative beliefs related to the trauma, such as "I’m not good enough," "I should have done more," or "I am powerless."
+• Negative beliefs tied to the experience, like "I'm not good enough," "I should have done more," or "I am powerless."

 It's not about the event

-Many people associate trauma with major life events, like accidents or violent crimes.
-But trauma occurs when our mind and body can't properly process what happened because it was so emotionally overwhelming.
-This means that a wide range of experiences can be processed by our brain as traumatic, even if they don’t fit typical ideas of trauma.
-I frequently see clients who are experiencing symptoms of trauma without having gone through stereotypically traumatic events.
+Most people associate trauma with major life events like accidents or violent crimes.
+But trauma occurs when the mind and body can't properly process what happened because it was too emotionally overwhelming.
+This means a wide range of experiences can register as traumatic -- even when they don't fit the typical picture.
+I frequently work with clients experiencing clear trauma symptoms who haven't been through stereotypically traumatic events.

 Common life experiences can cause trauma